torbsd/torbsd.github.io/faq.md

 As a BSD Tor Browser is available, start using and testing it.
 Submit comments and questions.

-## If __TDP__ is concerned about operating system diversity, why does it just focus on BSD Systems, and not other operating systems such as Illuminos? ##
+## "If __TDP__ is concerned about operating system diversity, why does it just focus on BSD Systems, and not other operating systems such as Illuminos?" ##

 __TDP__ focuses on the BSDs due to our backgrounds and experiences.
 It is critical to note that our code and materials respect established standards, and everything we produce has the 2-clause BSD license. __TDP__ is commited to portability and interoperability.
 We are building an open ecosystem.